polterguy/polterguy.github.io/tutorials/use-case-translation/index.md

 If you watch the above video, you will see me illustrating how Google Translate automatically translates my entities every time I insert an English item into my database.
-90% of the time, this default translation is more than good enough, but even for the cases where it's not, you can easily modify the item afterwards, by editing it using the CRUD capability of the generated frontend adminbistrative dashboard Magic creates for you.
+90% of the time, this default translation is more than good enough.
+But even for the cases where it's not, you can easily modify the item afterwards, by editing it using the CRUD features of the generated frontend administrative dashboard Magic creates for you.
 See a screenshot below for an example of the latter.

 ![Editing your translation entities](https://servergardens.files.wordpress.com/2020/10/editing-translation-entities.png)